 We made our last stop at Lakshmi Narayan Temple also known as Birla Mandir of Delhi to satisfy the inner peace of my mother.
 It was one of the first Hindu temples built in Delhi and is among the major attractions in the capital city.

 One can spend weeks in Delhi learning the history and culture of India.
 It has people with various religions and possibly from every state in India.
 Local food is a must-try and streets are populated with thousands all the time.
 Our first visit to this great city is memorable and we can only wish to be on vacation forever.
-See you Delhi some other time!
+See you in Delhi some other time!

 Phir milenge chalte chalte!